GNSS Test Metrology

 Geolocation errors, degraded signal and environmental masking

-In a perfect world, the positions calculated by trilateration using the signals transmitted by the satellites would always be accurate to within a few centimetres.
-Unfortunately, in addition to the intrinsic quality of the receivers, many factors alter the measurements made by a GNSS receiver and degrade the final geolocation data.
-To begin with, the GNSS system itself suffers from multiple imperfections including so-called “Global” errors.
-For this reason, the satellite navigation system is complemented with the broadcasting of assistance messages to increase the performance of receivers compatible with SBAS systems, such as EGNOS for the European continent.
 In addition, for terrestrial applications, the satellite signals are affected by several phenomena caused by the immediate surrounding of the receiving antenna.
 These are the so-called “Local” errors, such as terrain, bridges, infrastructures, vegetation and interference of any type.
 Depending on the areas covered, the trajectories calculated by the terminals deviate more or less from that actually taken by the vehicle (antenna), i.e. the “reference trajectory”, also called “ground truth”.

 Figure 1 – Sources of error in urban geolocation